Hiking to Anna Ruby Falls, Helen, Georgia

 You can also put Unicoi State Park on your GPS and it will take you straight to the park.
 Once you enter the state park you will see signs for Anna Ruby Falls.
 Just follow them up the mountain till you get to the entrance gate where they will collect the fees.

-About that Leatherleaf mahonia that I found at the begining of the trail.
+About that Leatherleaf mahonia that I found at the beginning of the trail.
 After doing the hike I decided to research it.
 I came to find a few cool facts about it.

 - An evergreen shrub that has fragrant yellow flowers.